-What factors determine the purchase price of the property you are buying?
+What factors determine the purchase price of the property?

-The most significant considerations for pricing a property are recent sales and current competition.
+The most significant considerations for pricing a property are recent sales, demand and current competition.

-Your Harveys agent can provide you with information and advice regarding both of these aspects of the house-hunting process through competitive market analysis.
+Your Harveys agent can provide you with information and advice regarding these aspects of the house-hunting process through competitive market analysis.

 It is also important to take note of the prevailing market conditions, as these can generate a genuine insight into short-term trends and help prospective homebuyers gain a feel for what they will need to pay to achieve their goals.